By:

 Still deciding on your business structure?

-If you haven’t chosen a business structure yet, this is the perfect time to get legal advice.
+If you’re still exploring whether to set up a limited company or a partnership, now is the ideal time to seek legal advice.
 Your decision will affect:

-• How much personal liability you take on?
+• Personal liability - How much risk you personally take on?

-• How easy it is to sell or exit?
+• Exit strategy - How easy it is to sell or transfer your business?

 Final thought